 An adrenaline rush is one of the body’s vital defense mechanisms.
-A stressful situation will trigger the release of the hormone adrenaline, also known as epinephrine, into the bloodstream.
+This occurs when the body releases the hormone adrenaline, or epinephrine, into the bloodstream.

 The production of adrenaline occurs in the adrenal glands, which sit above the kidneys.
 Adrenaline is responsible for the fight-or-flight reaction to a threat, and it triggers specific processes in the body.
 For example, it might make the body send extra oxygen to the lungs to aid a person to run away.